cdunham1989/remember_me/README.md

 So I can share my memories
 I would like to be able to share my memories to social media
 ```

+## Tech Stack

+Ruby, RSpec, Sinatra, Capybara, HTML & CSS

+## Building Process

+I want to build this web application to remind myself how to build a full stack web application in Ruby.

+I have set myself some simple user stories which I know I can complete quite easily to get myself started.
+But the later user stories and the stretch goals start to touch onto things I have not done before.